-The idea of liberation is a third dimension in Hamas's understanding of nationalism, a dimension closely linked to the previous two (faith and joint defense).
-Sheikh Ahmad Yasin said, "Since our homeland is under occupation, we want to liberate it.
-Then, we have two causes, faith and the homeland."32 In turn, when Mish'al addressed the Arabs after explaining the flaws of narrow nationalism, he said, "Let us come together and share responsibility.
-Narrow nationalism must not hinder the Ummah from fulfilling its true role in the issue of Palestine."33
+Then, we have two causes, faith and the homeland."
+34 In turn, when Mish'al addressed the Arabs after explaining the flaws of narrow nationalism, he said, "Let us come together and share responsibility.
+Narrow nationalism must not hinder the Ummah from fulfilling its true role in the issue of Palestine."
+35

-Hence, Hamas has in its political strategy the liberation of Arab and Islamic depths, blaming backwardness and defeat largely on narrow nationalistic rivalries, stating that "the narrow nationalistic logic does not befit nor fulfill even the requirements of nationalism itself, which some have chosen and restricted themselves to,"34 i.e., in the context of large international blocs.
+Hence, Hamas has in its political strategy the liberation of Arab and Islamic depths, blaming backwardness and defeat largely on narrow nationalistic rivalries, stating that "the narrow nationalistic logic does not befit nor fulfill even the requirements of nationalism itself, which some have chosen and restricted themselves to," in the context of large international blocs.